CosmicDan-Minecraft/CosmicLib_OLD/README.md

 # CosmicLib
-### Minecraft mod library for common and shared functions
+### Minecraft mod library for general-purpose modding

 #### License:
 * This mod is licensed under Apache License 2.0.
 See LICENSE.txt for details.